 Causes of White Smoke From Exhaust Smells Like Gas

-Is There any Difference Between White Smoke from Exhaust With Diesel Engine and Petrol Engine?
+Difference Between White Smoke from Exhaust With Diesel Engine & Petrol Engine?

 The diesel engine and petrol engine have different reasons for white smoke from the exhaust.
 If it is the case with the diesel engine then white smoke generally comes out due to incomplete combustion where fuel remains unburned.
 And this fuel mist comes out from the exhaust in the form of white smoke.
 The reason for unburned fuel could be either the leaking coolant or water dripping into the combustion chamber.

 The thick white smoke from the petrol engine generally happens due to a faulty coolant system.
 The coolant leak is the major cause that can happen either due to the damaged cylinder head, cracked engine block or broken head gasket.
 In every case, only replacement is the best solution.